linode/apl-docs/docs/get-started/installation/custom.md

 ### Cluster Autoscaler

-APL does NOT install a [Cluster Autoscaler](https://github.com/kubernetes/autoscaler).
+A [Cluster Autoscaler](https://github.com/kubernetes/autoscaler) is NOT installed.
 If your provider does not install a Cluster Autoscaler, install one yourself if required.

 ### DNS

-The APL [Builds](../../for-devs/console/builds.md) and [Projects](../../for-devs/console/projects.md) features are NOT supported when APL is installed without DNS.
-Install APL with [DNS](dns.md) to use all APL features.
+The [Builds](../../for-devs/console/builds.md) and [Projects](../../for-devs/console/projects.md) features are NOT supported without DNS.
+Install with [DNS](dns.md) to use all the features.

-## Install APL using Helm
+## Install using Helm

-To install APL using the `custom` provider, use the following values:
+To install using the `custom` provider, use the following values:

 ```bash
 tee values.yaml<<EOF